 In the initiative, we seek fresh thinking students (Level 2 and Level 3) equipped with a pioneering attitude from across all nine Schools in the University, who are willing to volunteer to work on tackling global health challenges over a 5-week period.
 They will be gifted with learning and practicing five skills for enterprise: creative problem solving; deep listening; immersive empathy; networking and visualization.
 They will be encouraged to see the world differently, to be concerned with social justice and uncover deep insights – receiving input from a remarkable list of local organisations, national industry speakers and recognized mentors from business, design, healthcare and academia to inspire and inform their work on innovation.

-This blog is the GHC’s online home where we will share information about the subject and the team’s creative work.
+This blog is the GHC’s online home where we will share information about the challenges and the team’s creative work.